lonelydev/HttpTriggeredQueueOutputFunction/README.md

 func settings decrypt
 ```

-That will only work within the visual studio environment.
+That will only work within the **Visual Studio Nuget Package Manager environment**.
 This is not the Azure CLI, I am yet to find the equivalent to execute from Azure CLI so that you can achieve the same result.

 ## How to setup KeyVaults for your Azure Function App